DronHazra/quartz/content/notes/hire me.md

 ## things i'm doing
 I'm working on making an actually good GPU cluster management system to free ML researchers from the shackles of Slurm.
 Or, if you prefer, *Ergonomic GPU Dispatch and Allocation for Machine Learning Research*, which is the working title of my undergrad thesis.
 I'm also learning [[notes/category theory|category theory]], auditioning for big bands, playing tennis and volleyball, and thinking about what to do next year; I'm trying to enjoy my last year of college.
 ## things i want to do
+In the past, I've insisted on defining specific problems that I wanted to work on: I wanted my interests to be concrete and well-defined.
+Doing this for the last few years has been fun!
+It's the main way I've turned "things i want to do" into "things i've done."
+But now, having wrapped up most of my past work, I don't have an obvious correct next step.
+Instead of optimizing for legibility by choosing a concrete direction roughly at random, I'm admitting my ignorance: I want to explore, learn, and train.

-I'm actively looking for full-time or intern roles starting after June 2025.
-I'm most interested in research engineering roles, where I can spend a lot of time close to [The Iron](https://www.oldtimestrongman.com/articles/the-iron-by-henry-rollins/?curius=2869) running and iterating on ML experiments.
+That said: **I'm most interested in research engineering roles**, where I can spend a lot of time close to [The Iron](https://www.oldtimestrongman.com/articles/the-iron-by-henry-rollins/?curius=2869) running and iterating on ML experiments.
+I'm actively looking for full-time or intern roles starting after June 2025, which is when I plan to graduate.
 I'm not beholden to any particular field or research direction, though I have the most direct experience working with vision and perception.
-I'm open to trying new things — I think I can get up to speed quickly:)
+I think I'm capable of getting up to speed on any direction quickly:)

-What feels important to me at the moment is working at larger scales.
-Most of what I've worked on in the past has been at scales I could manage alone, so I'd be excited to work on larger systems as part of a bigger team!
+If I don't care about direction, what do I care about?

+I want to build my research skills bottom-up, working through and understanding details, turning ideas into experiments that can be iterated on.
+I've learned the most from the people I've worked with, so what I care about most is the people I'd work with.
+I think I would most enjoy:

+1. Working at a larger scales (both compute and people), contributing as part of a larger team, training engineering skills and ML debugging intuition
+2. Working at the smallest scale, spending extensive time with a single mentor, learning research heuristics by osmosis

+Basically: I want to focus on training my low-level execution skills and let the environment and my subconscious generate some higher-level insights in the background.

 If any of this seems interesting to you, please reach out!
+Admin details:
-My email is dronh.to at the google mail website.
-Other admin details: I currently spend half my time in Cambridge (UK) and the other half in Toronto.
-I'm open to roles in the US/UK/Canada, with a modest preference for London or US east coast.
+- Email: dronh.to at the google mail website
+- Current location: half Cambridge (UK), half Toronto
+- Future location preference: anywhere in US/UK/Canada, modest preference for London or US east coast